 The product used most often to cleanse and disinfect the site prior to venipuncture is 70% isopropyl alcohol in towelette form.
 Alternative cleansing agents available are chlorhexadine gluconate (chloraprep) and povidone-iodine which are used mainly for collection of blood cultures, blood alcohol specimens, or when the patient is sensitive to alcohol.
+Chloroprep or povidone-iodine with alcohol may not be used for blood alcohol collections since they both contain alcohol.

 Gauze should be used when applying pressure to the venipuncture site immediately after the needle is withdrawn.
 Adequate pressure to stop bleeding is crucial to avoid formation of a hematoma or bruise.
 Cotton balls should not be used to apply pressure to stop bleeding because the clot formed may be dislodged by residual cotton fibers as the cotton ball is pulled away from the site.